On the structure of dg categories of relative singularities: Preliminaries

 \subsection{Higher dimensional Landau-Ginzburg models}

-\begin{context} Assume that $A$ is a local, Noetherian regular ring of finite dimension. \end{context} Recall that the category of \ital{Landau-Ginzburg models over $S$} is the category of flat $S$-schemes of finite type together with a potential (i.e. a map to $\aff{1}{S}$).
+\begin{context} Assume that $A$ is a local, Noetherian regular ring of finite Krull dimension. \end{context} Recall that the category of \ital{Landau-Ginzburg models over $S$} is the category of flat $S$-schemes of finite type together with a potential (i.e. a map to $\aff{1}{S}$).
 The morphisms are those morphisms of $S$-schemes which are compatible with the potential.
-Moreover, this category has a natural symmetric monoidal enhancement due to the fact that $\aff{1}{S}$ is a scheme in abelian groups.
+Moreover, this category has a natural symmetric monoidal enhancement due to the fact that $\aff{1}{S}$ is an abelian group object in the category of $S$-schemes.
 It is very easy to generalize this category to the case where schemes are provided with multipotentials, i.e. with maps to $\aff{n}{S}$, for any $n\geq 1$. \begin{defn} Fix $n \geq 1$.
-Define the category of \ital{n-dimensional Landau-Ginzburg models over S} ($n$-LG models over $S$ for brevity) to be the full subcategory of $\textup{\textbf{Sch}}_{S/\mathbb{A}^{n}_S}$ spanned by those objects
+Define the category of \ital{$n$-dimensional Landau-Ginzburg models over S} ($n$-LG models over $S$ for brevity) to be the full subcategory of $\textup{\textbf{Sch}}_{S/\mathbb{A}^{n}_S}$ spanned by those objects

 where $p$ is a flat morphism.
 Denote this category by $\lgm{n}$ and its objects by $(X,\underline{f})$.